 I was asked a few questions recently for a University in England's music department about my career and path in music.
-I thought that there may be some others who would find this interesting and hopefully helpful so here you go.
+I thought that there may be some others who would find this interesting so here you go.

 How did you get into the industry?